 Again, our software makes this process easy, by giving you a place to track your fires.
 Once you've prioritized your fires, select one to focus on during the next meeting and brainstorm on ways to solve it.
 Getting everyone's input will make for better decision making.

-During the meeting take 5 mins to follow up on the to dos that each member committed to from the last meeting.
+During the meeting take five minutes to follow up on the to-dos that each member committed to from the last meeting.

 Small Business Meeting Recap - 5 mins

-In the last 5 minutes of the meeting, recap your to dos, confirm a fire you are going to focus on in the next meeting and lastly rate the meeting on a scale of 1-10 (10 being the best).
+In the last five minutes of the meeting, recap your to-dos, confirm a fire you are going to focus on in the next meeting and finally rate the meeting on a scale of 1-10 (10 being the best).

 That's it, you completed your first small business monthly team meeting.